 The Steep Canyon Rangers, Saturday’s IBMA headliner at Red Hat, did not perform due to the storm’s aftermath in their hometowns of Asheville and Brevard, North Carolina.

-Chatham County Line, a Raleigh bluegrass act, replaced the Rangers and performed with special guests to close the weeklong industry event that extends to a business conference, workshops, live music showcases and the IBMA Bluegrass Music Awards, where Del McCoury was named Entertainer of the Year.
+Chatham County Line, a Raleigh bluegrass act, replaced the Rangers and performed with special guests to close the weeklong industry event that encompasses a business conference, workshops, live music showcases and the IBMA Bluegrass Music Awards, where Del McCoury was named Entertainer of the Year.
 After spending 12 years in Raleigh, the IBMA moves its event to Chattanooga, Tennessee in 2025, the start of a three-year run in that city.